Burkini: Modest dress

-The design of the burkini is intended to be in accord with the (hijab).
+The design of the burkini is intended to be in accord with the hijab.
 However, what constitutes proper attire for women is a matter of debate in Islamic tradition, and differs by country and community.
 Some moderate Muslims accept the burqini as meeting a commonly applied standard that requires a woman to cover all parts of her body except her hands and face (including covering her hair) when in mixed company.

 Others are concerned that stretchy or clinging fabric reveals the outline of the body.
 More restrictive Muslims may also advocate that the head covering be long enough to cover the breasts, or that a skirt cover the hips.
 For similar reasons, pants are sometimes considered overly revealing.
 Hanafi scholars such as those at Al-Azhar University in Cairo, Egypt, reject full-body swimsuits as allowable wear in mixed company.

-An even stricter standard requires covering of the face except for the eyes (niqab).
+An even stricter standard requires covering of the face except for the eyes, the niqab.
 The most restrictive standard of dress involves covering the entire body with a burqa or chadaree which includes a screen over the face and eyes.
 The burqa, which is not a swimsuit, provides much more cover than the burkini, although the two are sometimes confused by non-Muslims due to the similarity in names.
 The issue of women's dress is very much an issue of gendered gaze.
 In single-sex pools, where men are not allowed, the degree of women's cover is not considered a problem.

 As noted by professor of Dress Studies and Fashion Design Heather Marie Akou, arguments about the burkini (and other forms of female dress) are not just about a garment, but also about the symbolism, assumptions, and political implications projected onto it.
 Discussions of feminism, immigration, and secularism bring forth widely differing views of the burqini and other modesty swimwear.
 The burqini can be seen as a personal clothing choice, an indicator of women's subjugation, an enabler of women's increased physical freedom, or a militant and fundamentalist religious symbol that challenges a secularist state.